-And now I'd like to show two greeting cards I made for display in the shop I've mentioned.
+And now I'd like to show two greeting cards I made for display.
 The brown one is a recessed window card.
 I already used this method for the blue Hanukkah card.
 I like greeting cards of this type very much.
 In the center I placed a simple flower arrangement made up of quilled flowers: the leaves were created using a quilling comb/onion holder and 1/8"-wide quilling strips; the yellow fringed flowers are made of 3/8"-wide and 24"-long strips (approx. 9 mm x 60 cm).
 For the flower center I used two strips, one yellow and the other beige, both measuring 3/8 x 12" (about 9 mm x 30 cm).
 Size of this card is 6 x 6" (15 x 15 cm).

 The other card is a so-called "easel card" (here is a very detailed tutorial on how to create an easel card).
 I liked the pattern on a piece of scrapbooking paper I came across, and thought it would look beautiful with a large quilled flower on it if I tried to make the flower match the pattern.
 The petals are made of 1/8" strips, and the fringed center is made of a 3/8"-wide strip.
 Size of the pink greeting card is about 4 x 4" (10 x 10 cm).